 What is a beneficial owner?

-A Beneficial Owner (BO) is the term used to describe an individual who benefits from a company’s gain.
-In other words, this individual has a vested interest in an organization and is positively impacted by its successes.
+A beneficial owner (BO) is any individual who benefits from a company’s profits or assets.
+In simple terms, this person has a vested interest in the business and gains financially from its success.

 Although they’re the same in the majority of cases, a beneficial owner is different from a legal owner.
 For example, a legal owner can be a guardian or a trust representing another individual who is the beneficial owner.